I tried. Seriously… I tried. But like all American adaptations of great Japanese anime, it has disappointed me in more ways than one.

 I did, though, tried.

 Have they watched the original anime series?
 How about the Japanese movie adaptations?
-Have any one of them read the manga as well?
+Has any one of them read the manga as well?

 It may be just an adaptation, an American version of the original, but why take away a big factor of what makes Death Note extraordinary and create something so cliché and mediocre?